EntySec/Ghost/README.md

 # About ghost framework

     INFO: Ghost Framework is an Android post exploitation framework that uses an Android Debug Bridge to remotely access an Android device.
-Ghost Framework allows people to open the target's shell, emulate button presses, remove password and much more.
+Ghost Framework is used to open the target's device shell, emulate button presses, remove password and much more.

 ***